Roman Artemuk: Career

-Artemuk is a product of the youth football systems of Ukrainian and Czech Republic teams.
+Born in Novovolynsk, Artemuk moved to the Czech Republic with his family at the age of 7.
+He came through the FC Bohemians 1905 academy.

 He made his debut for FC Bohemians entering as a second-half substitute against Sparta Prague on 25 July 2014 in the Czech First League.

 On 16 March 2018, Artemuk joined Polaban Nymburk.
 He played for the club until 2 August 2018, where he joined Olympia Radotín.
 At the beginning of February 2019, Artemuk joined German club SpVgg Grün-Weiss Deggendorf.